Lynch School of Education and Human Development

 Major in Applied Psychology and Human Development

 The major in Applied Psychology and Human Development consists of course offerings in developmental psychology, personality theories, educational psychology, and related fields.
 It provides a basic foundation for careers in social service and community settings or for graduate study in many fields of psychology, including counseling, developmental or educational psychology, organizational studies, business, and social work.
 This major prepares students for entry-level employment as support personnel in offices of senior professional psychologists and counselors and in settings such as child/adult residential or day care facilities and alternative educational, community, or business settings.
-Ten courses or a minimum of 30 credits are required for the major.
+Ten courses or a minimum of 30 credits are required for the major for students in the Classes 2021 and 2022.
+A twelve course (36 credit) major is required for students in the Class of 2023 and beyond.

-The Applied Psychology and Human Development major requires five specified courses and five additional courses selected from one of the following concentrations: Human Services, Organization Studies, and Community, Advocacy and Social Policy.
+Classes 2021 and 2022: The Applied Psychology and Human Development major requires five specified courses and five additional courses selected from one of the following concentrations: Human Services, Organization Studies, and Community, Advocacy and Social Policy.
 Each concentration includes 2–3 specified courses and/or 2–3 electives.
+Classes 2023 and beyond requires six specified courses and six additional courses selected from one of the following concentrations: Human Services and Health Science; Organization Studies and Human Capital; Policy, Advocacy and Community Change; Science of Learning; Design-Thinking and Innovation.

 Learning outcomes for Applied Psychology and Human Development majors include: